Shafiq-sh/Shafiq-sh/README.md

 As a data engineer, I am always looking for ways to improve my craft and stay current with the latest trends and technologies.
 I welcome valuable suggestions and recommendations from others in the field, as well as from experts in related areas.
 I believe that by actively seeking out input and advice, I can continue to grow as a professional and deliver increasingly effective data engineering solutions.
 Whether it's through in-person discussions, online forums, or collaboration with others, I am always eager to learn and incorporate new ideas and best practices into my work.

-Connect with me on [Linkedin](https://www.linkedin.com/in/vithun-krishna-s/)
+Connect with me on [Linkedin](https://www.linkedin.com/in/shafiq-k)
-Stay Up-to-Date on my [Portfolio](https://vithunkrishnas.carrd.co/) Progress

 ## Licenses and Certifications: